-Association of Latino Professionals in Finance and Accounting: This organization provides professional development workshops and career resources to its members in order to empower and develop leaders for the nation.
-There are many opportunities to connect with Latinx professionals through a variety of networking events.
+- Association of Latino Professionals in Finance and Accounting: This organization provides professional development workshops and career resources to its members in order to empower and develop future leaders.
+It offers opportunities to connect with Latinx professionals through a variety of networking events.
 There is no cost for a basic membership.

-Latin Business Association: Considering relocating to California?
-This association focuses on Latino-owned businesses in California and is the largest Latin business organization in the nation.
+- Latin Business Association: This association focuses on Latino-owned businesses in California, and is the largest Latin business organization in the nation.

-Jopwell: A career advancement platform for Black, Latinx, and Native American students and professionals.
-They assist companies with diversity recruitment, marketing, and retention efforts.
-This startup also helps candidates find jobs and internships.
+- Jopwell: This is a career advancement platform for Black, Latinx, and Native American students and professionals.
+This start up assist companies with diversity recruitment, marketing, and retention efforts and provides resources for individuals seeking jobs and internships.

-Prospanica: This organization empowers and enables Hispanic MBAs and business professionals to achieve full educational, economic, and social potential.
-The organization hosts annual conferences, access to experts in the field, and awards scholarships for graduate education.
+- Prospanica: This organization supports Hispanic MBAs and business professionals in achieving their educational, economic and social potential.
+It hosts annual conferences and provides access to experts in the field.
+Prospanica also awards scholarships for graduate education to qualified individuals.

-Society for Advancement of Chicanos/Hispanic & Native Americans in Science: An inclusive national organization dedicated to fostering the success of Chicano/Hispanic and Native American scientists, from college students to professionals, in attaining advanced degrees, careers, and positions of leadership in STEM.
+- Society for Advancement of Chicanos/Hispanic & Native Americans in Science: This national organization is working to foster the success of Chicano/Hispanic and Native American scientists, from college students to professionals, in attaining advanced degrees, careers and positions of leadership in STEM.

-Latinos in Science and Engineering: This group promotes, cultivates, and honors excellence in education and leadership among Latino engineers and scientists.
-It offers leadership development programs, opportunities to develop career-related networks and a scholarship program to increase the number of Latino students completing their higher education goals in the fields of Science, Technology, Engineering, and Mathematics.
+- Latinos in Science and Engineering: This group's focus is to promote, cultivate, and honor excellence in education and leadership among Latino engineers and scientists.
+It offers leadership development programs, opportunities to develop career-related networks.
+A scholarship program is available to increase the number of Latino students completing their higher education goals in Science, Technology, Engineering and Mathematics.

-National Hispanic Medical Association: This organization is dedicated to empowering Hispanic physicians to be leaders who will help eliminate health disparities and improve the health of Hispanics.
-In the NHMA Career Center section of the website, there are job postings through the National Healthcare Career Network, and a variety of resources that may be helpful in the job search.
+- National Hispanic Medical Association: This organization is dedicated to empowering Hispanic physicians to be leaders who will help eliminate health disparities and improve the health of Hispanics.
+In the NHMA Career Center section of the website, there are job postings through the National Healthcare Career Network, and a variety of resources for job searchers.

 Print Publications and Additional Resources

-- Diversity Inc. Career Center: Features job listings from the publishers of Diversity Inc. As well as helpful articles and webinars.
-There is also a list of “Top 50 for Diversity”.
+- Diversity Inc. Career Center: This publication features job listings from the publishers of Diversity Inc., as well as helpful articles and webinars.
+They also feature a list of “Top 50 for Diversity”.

 - UnidosUS—formerly known as National Council of La Raza (NCLR): This organization advocates for Latinos in the areas of civic engagement, civil rights and immigration, education, workforce, and the economy, health, and housing.